-- Follow the classroom emergency procedures as directed by the Building Principal. - Use of employees trained in de-escalation or other strategies to diffuse the situation. - Inform Building Principal and School Resource Officer of implied or direct threat. - Determine level of threat with Superintendent of Schools/Designee. - Contact appropriate law enforcement agency, if necessary. - Monitor situation, adjust response as appropriate, and include the possible use of the Emergency Response Team.
+- Follow the emergency response procedure(s) as directed by the Building Principal. - Use of employees trained in de-escalation or other strategies to diffuse the situation. - Inform Building Principal and School Resource Officer of implied or direct threat. - Determine level of threat with Superintendent of Schools/Designee. - Contact appropriate law enforcement agency, if necessary. - Monitor situation, adjust response as appropriate, and include the possible use of the Emergency Response Team.